Tencent/Hippy/docs/en-us/guide/integration.md

 ### hippy-vue compilation configuration

-At present, hippy-vue is `Webpack 4` built (upgrading to `weppack 5` is not recommended for the time being`).
+At present, hippy-vue is `Webpack 4` built.
 All the configurations are placed in the [scripts](//github.com/Tencent/Hippy/tree/master/examples/hippy-vue-demo/scripts) directory.
 In fact, it is only the configuration file of [webpack](//webpack.js.org/).
 It is recommended to read  the contents of  [webpack](//webpack.js.org/)'s official website first, and then modify it after having a certain foundation.

-#### Compilation configuration for development and debugging of hippy-vue native
+#### hippy-vue development and debugging configuration

 This configuration shows a minimal configuration for running Hippy on the native.